carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ## Preparing the input

-In each of the antiSMASH output folders, we will find a single `.gbk` file for each BGC that includes "region" within its filename.
+In each of the antiSMASH output folders, we will find a single `.gbk` file for each BGC, which includes "region" within its filename.
 Thus, we will copy all those files to the new folder.

 Let's locate in the folder that has the antiSMASH results of each genome:
 ~~~
 pwd
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
 /home/betterlab/GenomeMining/datos/copia-antis-output
 ~~~
 {: .output}

-We will count all the `gbk` files of all the genomes.
+Since we will mix in a folder many files with similar names we want to be sure that nothing will get left behind or overwritten.
+For this, we will count all the `gbk` files of all the genomes.
 ~~~
 ls Streptococcus_agalactiae_*/*region*gbk | wc -l
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
 13
 ~~~
 {: .output}

-Because the names are somewhat cryptic and they could be repeated, and because having the genome name at sight can be useful, we will rename the `gbks` for them to include the genome name.
+And because the names are somewhat cryptic, they could be repeated, and we will rename the `gbks`, for them to include the genome name.

 Copy the following script to a file named `change-name.sh` using `nano`:
 ~~~